EASA European Aviation Safety Agency

 - No carriage of dangerous goods

-You must maintain a minimum horizontal distance of 5M if the aircraft has been switched to a lowspeed mode – from uninvolved people.
+You must maintain a minimum horizontal distance of 5m if the aircraft has been switched to a lowspeed mode – from uninvolved people.

 You must abide by the 1:1 Rule at all times.

-A3 – Fly Far From People
+A3 – Fly FAR From People

 The A3 Category is there to allow you to purchase a drone and enjoy flying it.
-Past / present and future non CE Marked drones will all fall into this category if your drone has a Maximum Take Off Mass of over 250G, but under 25KG.
+Past / present and future non CE Marked drones all fall into this category if your drone has a Maximum Take Off Mass of over 250G, but under 25KG.

 All Drone Operators in this Section of the Open Category must do the following: